evilnose/PyRKViewer/README.md

 ## Getting Started

 ### Installing with Pypi
-* `pip install pyrkviewer` for the base application
+* `pip install pyrkviewer` for the base application.
-* `pip install pyrkviewer[sbml]` to install the additional SBML dependencies used by certain plugins as well.
-Note that this is a large set of dependencies.
 * To run the application, simply run `coyote` or `python -m coyote`
 * Note that on MacOS, if you wish to use Coyote in a virtual environment, use `venv` instead of `virtualenv`, due to the latter's issues with wxPython.